moilioncircle/jsonpath/README.md

 |  ``,``      | ``~,``                         | ``/foo,bar``=>``/foo~,bar`` |
 |  ``*``      | ``~*``                         | ``/store/*``=>``/store/~*`  |

-You can use these rule to escape character manual.or you can use helper method `quote` to do these things. for example:
+You can use these rule to escape character manual.or you can use helper method `quote` to do these things.
+For example:
 ```scala
 import Path._
 val path = s"/*/${quote("*")}/${quote("abc,bcd")}"